ThinkDataEd/curriculum/docs/unit1/lesson7.md

 4. *Food Habits Campaign* guidelines ([LMR_U1_Campaign_Food Habits](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_6.0/IDS_LMR_Unit 1_v_6.0/LMR_U1_Campaign_Food Habits.pdf))

+5. Optional: You can show [this video](https://www.youtube.com/embed/hksbF5QWY2E) to show students how to take a survey using the browser or [this video](https://www.youtube.com/embed/GbR22R32mhU) for the app..

 ###**Vocabulary:**
 [Participatory Sensing](../../vocabulary/unit1/#participatory sensing "an approach to data collection and interpretation in which individuals, acting alone or in groups, use their personal mobile devices and web services to explore interesting aspects of their worlds ranging from health to culture"){ .md-button }
 [campaign](../../vocabulary/unit1/#campaign "gather and collect data"){ .md-button }